darsain/laravel-console/README.md

 );
 ```

-Than, publish the bundle assets:
+Than publish the bundle assets:

 ```
 php artisan bundle:publish console